 Taking control of your health will help reduce your risk of dementia.
 If you’re aged 40–74, start by getting your free NHS health check:

 - In England, you’ll be invited to this by your GP every five years, unless you have a pre-existing health condition.

-- In Wales, people are encouraged to use the free online health check.
+- In Wales, you can use the ‘Add to Your Life’ free online health and wellbeing check.